IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 For example, our response to family violence is built on the 2003 NZ Violence Against Women (VAW) Study which excludes men by design:

 > The prevalence statistics arising from the NZ VAW Study provided foundational information that has supported the work of the violence sector for the ensuing 17 years.
-The prevalence statistics continue to be widely used by government agencies, non-governmental organisations and the media, and have catalysed responses such as the establishment of the Family Violence: It’s Not OK Campaign.
-Fanslow 2021[^2]
+The prevalence statistics continue to be widely used by government agencies, non-governmental organisations and the media, and have catalysed responses such as the establishment of the Family Violence: It’s Not OK Campaign.[^2]

 This has been a serious epistemological and moral problem.